 Using lowlights is a perfect way to grow in your gray hair.

 They are low maintenance, a more gentle process to put your hair through, and look very natural blending with your gray growth.

 Lowlights are low maintenance because they can be more subtle, and they are a darker color than your natural hair.

-Darker colors do not require any lightening agents and only need minimal preparation.
+Darker colors do not require any lightning agents and only need minimal preparation.

 You essentially are just depositing color so you do not need to worry about an intensive process.

 Also, you can allow new growth to grow in longer than you would with a highlighting treatment before you need to head back to the salon or store for a touch-up.